astroumd/lmtoy/INSTALL.md

         wget https://astroumd.github.io/lmtoy/install_lmtoy
         bash install_lmtoy venv=1 nemo=1

    This would assume you have a proper python3 in your environment.
-If not, then use the default venv=0.
+If not, then use the default **venv=0**, and it will install anaconda3 for you.
 This will cost an extra 3.3 GB and a long download.
-   For now I recommend using the default nemo=1, as it's useful to see benchmark results, but if you don't care, use nemo=0.
+For now we recommend using the default **nemo=1**, as it's useful to see benchmark results.
+If you don't care, use **nemo=0**.

 3) After the install, your shell needs the following command to activate LMTOY: